What Is Health Care Management? A Career Guide

 [Featured Image] A hospital administrator and two medical professionals sit at a conference table.

-Here's a guide to health care management, including careers, salary information, and how to get into it.
+Discover more about health care management, including careers, salary information, and how to get into it.

 What is health care management?

 Health care management is responsible for overseeing health care facilities.
 People in these roles work to enhance treatment options and direct organizational policies and procedures.
 Health care management professionals are not directly involved with patient care but look at the bigger picture to ensure services offered benefit patients and empower staff.
-They make sure budgets allow maximum efficiency and quality and usually manage a team of medical staff.
+They ensure budgets allow maximum efficiency and quality and usually manage a team of medical staff.

 Job responsibilities